-We also generate advertising revenue by selling to advertisers advertising products which we place on third-party publishers' websites, applications or other offerings.
-To fulfill these transactions, we purchase advertising inventory from third-party publishers' websites and applications where we have identified the advertisers' targeted audience and therefore incur traffic acquisition costs.
-In such transactions, we remain the primary obligor to our advertisers for the advertising services and products delivered, have pricing latitude, have discretion in the selection of third-party publishers and bear credit risk.
-We might not generate advertising revenue in excess of traffic acquisition costs incurred.
-Therefore, we report advertising revenue generated from these transactions on a gross basis.
+We also generate advertising revenue by selling services in which we place ads on third-party publishers' websites, applications or other offerings.
+To fulfill these transactions, we purchase advertising inventory from third-party publishers' websites and applications where we have identified the advertisers' targeted audience and therefore incur traffic acquisition costs prior to transferring the advertising service to our customers.
+At such point, we have the sole ability to monetize the third-party publishers advertising inventory.
+In such transactions, we obtain control of a right to a service to be performed by the third-party publishers, which gives us the ability to direct those publishers to provide the services to our customers on our behalf.
+Therefore, we report advertising revenue generated from these transactions on a gross basis, and we record the related traffic acquisition costs as cost of revenue.

-Fees for these advertising services are recognized in the period when advertising is delivered as evidenced by a user engaging with a Promoted Tweet in a manner satisfying the types of engagement selected by the advertisers, such as Tweet engagements (e.g., retweets, replies and likes), website clicks or conversions, mobile application installs or engagements, obtaining new followers, or video views, following a Promoted Account, delivery of impressions, through the display of a Promoted Trend on our platform, or completion of a transaction on an external website.
+Fees for the advertising services above are recognized in the period when advertising is delivered as evidenced by a user engaging with a Promoted Tweet or an ad on a third-party publisher website or application in a manner satisfying the types of engagement selected by the advertisers, such as Tweet engagements (e.g., retweets, replies and likes), website clicks, mobile application installs or engagements, obtaining new followers, or video views, following a Promoted Account, delivery of impressions, or through the display of a Promoted Trend on our platform.